Kishor6941/react-unit-test-jest-RTL/README.md

   - For assertion, we use expect passing in a value and combine it with a matcher function from jest or jest-dom.

-  Queries are the methods that Testing Library provides to find elements on the page.
+  - Queries are the methods that Testing Library provides to find elements on the page.
    To find a single element on the page, we have
-        .getBy..
+      - getBy..
-        .queryBy..
+      - queryBy..
-        .findBy..
+      - findBy..
    To find multiple elements on the page, we have
-        . getAllBy..
+      - getAllBy..
-        . queryAllBy..
+      - queryAllBy..
-        . findAllBy..
+      - findAllBy..
        .. is the suffix can be one of Role, LabelText, PlaceHolderText, Text, DisplayValue, AltText, Title and finally TestId

-  getBy.. queries
+  - getBy.. queries

     - getBy.. class of queries return the matching node for a query, and throw a descriptive error if no elements match or if more than one match is found

-    getByRole
+  - getByRole

      - getByRole queries for elements with the given role
      - Role refers to the ARIA (Accessible Rich Internet Applications) role which provides semantic meaning to content to ensure people using assitive technologies are able to use them.